wetryingtodorock/getblock-docs/en/rpc-service/glmr/json-rpc/glmr_eth_getUncleCountByBlockHash.md

 ---
-title: glmr:eth_getUncleCountByBlockHash \[POST\]
+title: eth_getUncleCountByBlockHash - Moonbeam
-description: Returns the number of uncles in a block from a block matching the givenblock hash.
+description: Example code for the eth_getUncleCountByBlockHash json-rpc method. Сomplete guide on how to use eth_getUncleCountByBlockHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters